Taiko2k/Tauon/docs/guide.md

 To record a steam, once a stream has been opened, re enter the open stream box and click REC.
 If this fails, try make sure the encoder directory is valid and has write permissions.
 Recordings are encoded to OGG at about 100kbs and are automatically split when on metadata change.

-### Outbound Streaming
+### Outbound Streaming / Broadcasting

-1) Install, configure (optional) and start Icecast.
-See config.txt for optional further setup.
-2) From player click MENU from top bar and select 'Start Broadcast' from menu.
-You should now see an entry in the Icecast web interface (default http://localhost:8000).
+From player click MENU from top bar and select 'Start Broadcast' from menu.
+You should now be able to connect a player to the target port.

 From track context menu select 'Broadcast This' to play a track immediately.

-Note: Broadcast will repeat from beginning of playlist once end is reached
+Note: The codec used is OGG.
+Bitrate can be set in 'config.txt'.
+Higher bitrates may help reduce latency.
+Lower bitrates will conserve bandwidth at cost of audio quality.

 Warning: Modifying the number of tracks in playlist that appear before the broadcast marker will impact the broadcast position

-Tip: Higher bitrates may help reduce latency. lower bitrates will conserve bandwidth at cost of audio quality.

 ### Transcoding albums